Jon Rahm wins US Open at Torrey Pines on his first Father's Day - KVIA

 Jon Rahm won the 121st US Open at Torrey Pines Golf Course in San Diego, California, on Sunday.

-This is Rahm’s first-ever win at a major championship.
-The victory also makes him the first Spaniard ever to win at the US Open.
+Rahm joins an exclusive club with his first ever major win, becoming the first Spaniard ever to win at the US Open.

-Rahm, the third-ranked player in the world, put up back-to-back birdies on the 17th and 18th holes, sinking clutch putts of 24 and 18 feet respectively to take a one-stroke lead to the clubhouse.
-He had to watch nervously as the final groups finished their rounds, but no one was able to match his winning score of 6-under par.
+Rahm, the third-ranked player in the world, putted back-to-back birdies on the 17th and 18th holes, sinking clutch putts of 24 and 18 feet respectively to take a one-stroke lead to the clubhouse.
+He had to watch nervously as the final groups finished their rounds, but no one was able to match his winning score of six-under par.

 The victory comes two weeks after Rahm was forced to withdraw from the Memorial Tournament in Dublin, Ohio, after he tested positive for Covid-19.
 Rahm was informed of his Covid-positive status moments after he finished his third round with a six-shot lead over his closest competitor.